UNITDSPR

 The company has said it is cooperating with that agency.

-Separately, the CBI case document accused the Mauritius unit of Sequoia Capital of suspicious transactions with the firm of Karti Chidambaram, who was in a position to influence public servants to secure approval for an Indian investment in 2008.
+Separately, the CBI case document alleges the Mauritius unit of Sequoia Capital made suspicious transactions with the firm of Chidambaram, who was in a position to influence public servants to secure approval for an Indian investment in 2008.

-Sequoia's proposal, the CBI said, was approved in November by Karti's father, P Chidambaram, who was finance minister at the time.
-In response to a text message from Reuters, P Chidambaram, also a Congress politician, said he had no comment.
+Sequoia's proposal, the CBI said, was approved in November by P Chidambaram, who was finance minister at the time.
+In response to a text message from Reuters, P Chidambaram, also a Congress party politician, said he had no comment.

-The CBI case document does not name the former finance minister as one of those accused in the case.
+The CBI document does not name the former finance minister as one of those accused.

-A detailed investigation will look for any violations of India's criminal law, including its anti-graft law that sets penalties for bribes to public servants, the CBI added in the document.
+A detailed investigation will look for any violations of India's criminal law, including its anti-graft law that sets penalties for bribes to public servants, the CBI said.

-Punishments can be jail terms of up to seven years, and unspecified fines.
+Punishments can involve jail terms of up to seven years, and unspecified fines.

-(Reporting by Arpan Chaturvedi; Editing by Aditya Kalra and Clarence Fernandez)
+(Reporting by Arpan Chaturvedi; Editing by Aditya Kalra, Clarence Fernandez and Alexander Smith)

 (([email protected];))